smartdevicelink/sdl_overview_guides/docs/Supported Platforms/index.md

 #### QT

 Some partners have created HMI implementations using QT.
-This platform is useable, but is a bit less dynamic and more difficult to update than HTML.
+This platform is usable, but is a bit less dynamic and more difficult to update than HTML.